-Some of the items that were reported causing these accidents involving electric shock included electric sockets and plugs, strimmers and lawnmowers, extension leads and cables, washing machines and dishwashers, hair dryers, toasters and light fittings.
+Many injuries involved electric shock, including electric sockets and plugs, strimmers and lawnmowers, extension leads and cables, washing machines and dishwashers, hair dryers, toasters and light fittings.

 See our range of child accident prevention picture books.

 Electricity for Children

 - Keep children away from touching power points or pluging in an electrical appliance.